 2. Clothing and Accessories

 Selling on sites like these will help you reach a larger audience of interested buyers.
 That said, I have had success selling clothing through local Facebook groups, but it can be hit or miss.
-Selling at a garage sale is an option too, but people expect to pay rock bottom prices.
+Selling at a garage sale is an option too, but people expect to pay rock-bottom prices.
 At the same time, if you’re selling a ton of clothing, shoes, and accessories, a garage sale may be in order.
 Or, if you don’t want the hassle of a garage sale, simply donate your clothing.

 The best way to sell furniture is to work with a local consignment shop.
 Keep in mind that most consignment shops will charge a commission to help you sell your furniture.

 Here’s how it works.
-You bring your items into a consignment shop and the shop owner makes space to display them in the store for certain time frame, usually 30 or 60 days.
+You bring your items to a consignment shop and the shop owner makes space to display them in the store for a certain time frame, usually 30 or 60 days.
 You then agree on a price and, if the item is sold, you receive a percentage of the sale.